innovationOUtside/tm129-robotics2020/README.md

   - change directory into that fold by running the command: `cd TM129`;

   - run the command `docker pull ousefuldemos/tm129-robotics2020:latest` to pull down the Docker container image from Docker Hub; (if you have previously downloaded the image, this will downloaded any updated version of it);
-  - on a Mac at least, launch the docker container by running the command: `docker run --name tm129test -p 8129:8888 -v "$PWD:/home/jovyan/notebooks"  -e JUPYTER_TOKEN="letmein" ousefuldemos/tm129-robotics2020:latest`
+  - on a Mac at least, launch the docker container by running the command: `docker run --name tm129vce -p 8129:8888 -v "$PWD:/home/jovyan/notebooks"  -e JUPYTER_TOKEN="letmein" ousefuldemos/tm129-robotics2020:latest`
     - *(the quotes round the volume mount cope with spaces in the `$PWD` directory path)*
-  - stop (hibernate) the container with the command: `docker stop tm129test`
+  - stop (hibernate) the container with the command: `docker stop tm129vce`
-  - restart the container with the command: `docker restart tm129test`
+  - restart the container with the command: `docker restart tm129vce`

-*If you can help me debug the Windows invocation, that would be really useful.
-Please create a related issue.*
+On Windows, use a run command of the form:

+`docker run --name tm129vce -d -p 8129:8888 -v $pwd\notebooks:/home/jovyan/notebooks -e JUPYTER_TOKEN="letmein" ousefuldemos/tm129-robotics2020:latest`

 When you run the `docker` command, several things will happen: